skills/.github/profile/README.md

 - **Helpful bot**: GitHub Actions provides instructions and feedback throughout your journey.
 - **Real workflow**: Everything happens with real GitHub features, such as Issues, Actions, and Codespaces.

-Get started building your own courses by with our [GitHub Skills Quickstart Guide](https://skills.github.com/quickstart). 🌟
+Get started building your own courses with our [GitHub Skills Quickstart Guide](https://skills.github.com/quickstart). 🌟